Forbidden regimes in the distribution of bipartite quantum correlations due to multiparty entanglement: INTRODUCTION

-In this paper, we establish a relation between monogamy of quantum correlation, quantified by using the concept of ``monogamy score'' \cite{viola, manab, lightcone-prabhu}, and genuine multiparty entanglement measures for $n$-qubit pure states.
+In this letter, we establish a relation between monogamy of quantum correlation, quantified by using the concept of ``monogamy score'' \cite{viola, manab, lightcone-prabhu}, and genuine multiparty entanglement measures for $n$-qubit pure states.
 The connection holds irrespective of the number of parties and is independent of the choice of the bipartite quantum correlation measure used in the conceptualization of monogamy.
-We show that for a large majority of pure multiqubit states, the monogamy score for a broad range of quantum correlation measures is upper-bounded by a function of genuine multiparty entanglement in the system, as quantified by the generalized geometric measure \cite{ggm,ABj1j2} (see also \cite{gm-bunch}).
-Considering the squared concurrence and squared negativity as measures from the entanglement-separability paradigm, and quantum discord and quantum work-deficit as information-theoretic measures of quantum correlation, we analytically show that the bound is universally satisfied for all pure three-qubit states \cite{lightcone-prabhu} and find conditions for its validity in arbitrary number of qubits.
-We also identify a set of necessary conditions to be satisfied in order to violate the bound for more than three qubits.
-We numerically observe that these conditions are only satisfied for an extremely small set of $n$-qubit quantum states.
-In fact, by numerically generating random $4$- and $5$-qubit pure quantum states, using a uniform Haar distribution, we find that the bound is never violated.
-The results show that the sharability of arbitrary bipartite quantum correlations in multisite quantum states is nontrivially limited by the multiparty entanglement content of the states irrespective of the number of parties.
+We show that for a large majority of pure multiqubit states, the monogamy score for a broad range of quantum correlation measures is upper bounded by a function of genuine multiparty entanglement in the system, as quantified by the generalized geometric measure (GGM) \cite{ggm, ggm2} (see also \cite{gm}).
+We analytically show that the bound is universally satisfied for all pure three-qubit states \cite{lightcone-prabhu} and find conditions for its validity in arbitrary number of qubits by identifying a set of necessary conditions to be satisfied in order to violate the bound for more than three qubits.
+Considering the squared concurrence and squared negativity as measures from the entanglement-separability paradigm, and quantum discord and quantum work-deficit as information-theoretic measures of quantum correlation, we numerically observe that these conditions are only satisfied for an extremely small set of $n$-qubit quantum states.
+In fact, by numerically generating random $4$- and $5$-qubit pure quantum states, using a uniform Haar distribution, we find that the bound is virtually never violated.
+The results show that the sharability of arbitrary bipartite quantum correlations in multisite quantum states, {irrespective of the number of parties, is nontrivially limited by the multiparty entanglement content of the states leading to forbidden regimes in the state space.} {Another important aspect of the result is that the trade off between genuine multipartite entanglement and monogamy, establishes a potential upper bound on the monogamy score, which is an important quantity in the study of quantum correlations.
+However, the monogamy score is not easily computable for generic quantum states and measures of quantum correlation, and hence computable upper and lower bounds of the quantity provide the best option for evaluating the monogamy constraints on quantum correlations.} We note that the monogamy inequality, as a physical characteristic, is dependent on the quantum correlation measure under consideration.
+A direct consequence of our work, as formulated more precisely in later sections, is that the monogamy score is now bounded above by a measure-independent quadratic or entropic function of GGM.
+Significantly, this allows us to readily obtain the upper bound of monogamy score, even for quantum correlation measures, such as distillable entanglement and entanglement cost, where the monogamy score is either intractable or not computable.
+Along with a recent result giving a lower bound \cite{lowerbound} on the monogamy score, the present work provides an estimate of the constraints of monogamy in a quantum system.